bethuelsteven159-rgb/digital-logbook-deploy/docs/ui-ux.md

 The UI was developed through an iterative process that moved from **basic designs**, to **Figma designs**, and finally to the **implemented application**.

-The design material for this process is stored in the `docs/ui-ux_pdf/` folder of the repository.
-This folder contains the project's UI/UX design evidence, including the basic designs and the final Figma-based desktop and mobile designs.
+The design material for this process is stored in the `docs/ui-ux_pdf/ ` folder of the repository.
+This folder contains the project's UI/UX design evidence, including the basic designs and the final Figma-based desktop and mobile designs in screenshot form.

 ### Design-to-Implementation Flow